NWChemEx/Chemist/docs/source/tutorials/molecule/index.rst

 *************

-There are five different ways of constructing a ``Molecule`` object including the default and copy constructors to create an Atom object.
-The codes below shows these methods for both C++ and Python.
+There are five different ways of constructing a ``Molecule`` object including the default and copy constructors in C++.
+The codes below show these methods for C++ and the available constructors for Python.
 The most explicit constructor enables a user to set the charge and multiplicity of the molecule, which would be set to 0 and 1 if not given.
+One can add more atoms, or modify the charge and multiplicity of the molecule after it is created.
 It should also be noted that once a molecule object is created, the atoms that create the molecule cannot be accessed or modified directly, only the nuclei can be accessed.

 .. tabs::

    .. tab:: C++